New for Spring

 Versatile in containers, these are great focal points in any area.
 In the flower world, purple is one of the most sought-after shades.
 It’s especially trendy this year as Pantone has chosen ‘Ultra Violet’ as the colour of the year; reflecting current styles and moods all over the world.
 ‘Ultra Violet’ is an inventive, visionary, imaginative and creative colour.
 How can you enjoy it in the garden?
 Check out these inspiring varieties to plant this spring.

 Dahlia Smokey Amethyst

 Commonly known as windflowers, De Caen Anemones look like poppies as their petals ruffle in the slightest of breezes.
-Their beautiful single blooms in jewel tone colours are gorgeous in mixed bouquets or in a vase all on their own.
+Their beautiful single blooms in jewel-tone colours are gorgeous in mixed bouquets or in a vase all on their own.
 In the garden, tuck them into the edges of your borders and along pathways, or grow them in containers wherever you’d like the rich velvety colour.
-‘Bordeaux’ has deep wine red petals contrasting with a vivid violet purple eye zone.
-Finely cut spring green foliage complements these blooms which appear about 3 month after planting.
-In early spring, planting brings out early and mid-summer flowers, while an early summer planting offers a fall showing.
+‘Bordeaux’ has deep wine-red petals contrasting with a vivid violet-purple eye zone.
+Finely cut spring green foliage complements these blooms which appear about 3 months after planting.
+In early spring, planting brings out early and mid-summer flowers, while early summer planting offers a fall show.
 De Caen Anemones enjoy a warm sunny site and well-draining soils.
-Be sure to soak the hard corms in room temperature water overnight before planting them.
+Be sure to soak the hard corms in room-temperature water overnight before planting them.
 Anemones grow 45 cm (18”) in height.
 Hardy to Zone 5.